-PRECAUTIONS: Before taking this medication, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
-Also tell your doctor if you are very sensitive to the effects of other sympathomimetics (e.g., pseudoephedrine).Before using this medication, tell your doctor or pharmacist your medical history, especially of: heart problems (e.g., angina, irregular heartbeat), trouble urinating (due to an enlarged prostate), trouble sleeping, cough with large amounts of phlegm, breathing problems (e.g., emphysema, chronic bronchitis, asthma), high blood pressure, overactive thyroid (hyperthyroidism), diabetes, a certain eye problem (narrow-angle glaucoma), seizures.This drug may make you dizzy.
+PRECAUTIONS: Before taking this medication, tell your doctor or pharmacist if you are allergic to phenylephrine or guaifenesin; or if you have any other allergies.
+Also tell your doctor if you have had bad reactions to similar drugs (sympathomimetics such as ephedrine).
+This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: breathing problems (such as emphysema, chronic bronchitis, asthma, smoker's cough), cough with blood or large amounts of mucus, high blood pressure, heart disease (such as chest pain, heart failure, heart attack), fast/slow/irregular heartbeat, diabetes, a certain eye problem (glaucoma), difficulty urinating (such as due to enlarged prostate), overactive thyroid (hyperthyroidism).This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
-Limit alcoholic beverages.Before having surgery, tell your doctor or dentist that you are taking this medication.Liquid forms of this product may contain sugar and/or alcohol.
-Caution is advised if you have diabetes, alcohol dependence, or liver disease.
-Ask your doctor of pharmacist about using this product safely.Caution is advised when using this drug in the elderly because they may be more sensitive to its effects, especially dizziness, lightheadedness, and confusion.Caution is advised when using this product in children because they may be more sensitive to its effects, especially excitation, agitation, and increased blood pressure.During pregnancy, this medication should be used only when clearly needed.
-Discuss the risks and benefits with your doctor.This drug may pass into breast milk and could have undesirable effects on a nursing infant.
-Therefore, breast-feeding is not recommended while using this drug.
+Limit alcoholic beverages.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Liquid forms of this product may contain sugar, aspartame, and/or alcohol.
+Caution is advised if you have diabetes, liver disease, phenylketonuria (PKU), or any other condition that requires you to limit/avoid these substances in your diet.
+Ask your doctor or pharmacist about using this product safely.This product is not recommended in children younger than 6 years.
+Caution is advised when using this product in children because they may be more sensitive to its side effects, especially nervousness, irritability, and high blood pressure.
+(See also Uses Section.)Older adults may be more sensitive to the side effects of this drug, especially fast/irregular heartbeat, dizziness, problems urinating, trouble sleeping, or confusion.During pregnancy, this medication should be used only when clearly needed.
+Discuss the risks and benefits with your doctor.Phenylephrine may pass into breast milk and could have undesirable effects on a nursing infant.
+It is unknown if guaifenesin passes into breast milk.
 Consult your doctor before breast-feeding.